jmservera/miscdemos/web/promptlab_advanced.md

 ### Step 1: Setting Goals

-The first step in planning a project enhanced with prompt engineering and ChatGPT is to clearly define your project goals.
+The first step in planning a project enhanced with prompt engineering is to clearly define your project goals.
 This foundational step helps shape your vision, ensuring that your prompt strategy aligns seamlessly with your objectives.

 Why Identify Your Goals?
 Clearly outlining your goals serves multiple purposes: